Skip to main content Skip to home page

 To fast track the final inspection, apply for a High Priority Mains Extension Practical Completion Inspection.

-We will attend the site and complete a Practical Completion final inspection within 2 full business days after receipt of your application.
+We will then attend the site and complete a Practical Completion final inspection within 2 full business days after receipt of your application.
 A priority fee applies.

-Last updated on 11 Jul 2023
+Last updated on 28 May 2025

 Back to top